configcat/docs/website/docs/advanced/proxy/overview.md

 The Proxy wraps one or more SDK instances for handling feature flag evaluation requests.
 It also serves the related *config JSON* files that can be consumed by other ConfigCat SDKs running in your applications.

 Within the Proxy, the underlying SDK instances can run in the following modes:
-- **Online**: In this mode the underlying SDK has an active connection to the ConfigCat CDN network through the internet.
+- **Online**: In this mode, the underlying SDK has an active connection to the ConfigCat CDN network through the internet.
-- **Offline**: In [this mode](#offline-mode) the underlying SDK doesn't have an active connection to ConfigCat.
+- **Offline**: In [this mode](#offline-mode), the underlying SDK doesn't have an active connection to ConfigCat.
 Instead, it uses the configured cache or a file as a source of its *config JSON*.

 With the combination of the above modes you can construct a cluster of proxies where only one node is responsible for the communication with ConfigCat and all the other nodes are working from a central cache.